 The INTEGRITY-178 tuMP multicore RTOS includes specific capabilities, tools, and libraries to directly address multicore interference and aid with CAST-32A compliance.
+Those capabilities provide multicore robust partitioning, which enabled INTEGRITY-178 tuMP to be the first and only RTOS to be part of a multicore certification to DO-178C and CAST-32A.
 INTEGRITY-178 tuMP includes a Bandwidth Allocation and Monitoring (BAM) capability to observe interference channels and mitigate them by controlling access to all shared resources.
 The system architect decides how much bandwidth to allocate to each core based on the functional requirements of the applications or design assurance levels.
 BAM enforces those allocations, thereby limiting the effect of any multicore interference not to exceed the maximum execution time for a given application.
 Green Hills Software also provides interference and DMA generating libraries to simulate interference beyond what is found in typical applications.
 Taken together, the interference and DMA generating libraries and the BAM runtime mechanism provide the tools necessary for a system integrator to determine multicore worst case execution times, mitigate interference, and minimize certification effort and risk for multicore systems.

 For more details on CAST-32A objectives and how INTEGRITY-178 tuMP meets them, see our CAST-32A web page.